UBCSailbot/.github/.github/ISSUE_TEMPLATE/infrastructure-update.md

 ---

 ### Purpose

-_What is the purpose of this issue?
-What does this issue hope to achieve?_
+[//]: # (What is the purpose of this issue?
+What does this issue hope to achieve?)

 ### Changes

-_What changes will be made to the infrastructure of our GitHub organization?
-How will it be better?_
+[//]: # (What changes will be made to the infrastructure of our GitHub organization?
+How will it be better?)

 ### Resources

-_Link to extra resources that might help in updating the infrastructure._
+[//]: # (Link to extra resources that might help in updating the infrastructure.)

 -